alazraq/AutoML/Report/Report.md

         return X
 ```

+The third step is different depending on the ML approach considred:
-- A **data augmenter** for feature engineering.
+- **For XGBoost:** A **data augmenter** for feature engineering.
 We implemented a different data augmenter for each appliance, we inspect those in detail in the following section.
+- **For CNN:** A **CNN data formatter** to make the imput data compatible with CNN
+- **For RNN:** An **RNN data augmenter** for feature engineering, a **One Hot Encoder** and an **RNN data formatter** to make the imput data compatible with RNN

+These are discussed further in the report.

 ##  IV.
 Feature engineering by appliance

 For each appliance we produced additional features that aim at increasing the predictive power of the machine learning algorithms used by creating features from the raw data that help facilitate the machine learning process for that specific appliance.
 These follow from the data exploration in section II and include weekday, is_weekend and is_holidays which accounts for French national holidays.

-The most important features that we identified to transform the time series forecasting problem into a supervised learning problem are the lag features and the rolling mean.
+For XGB regression, the most important features that we identified to transform the time series forecasting problem into a supervised learning problem are the lag features and the rolling mean.
 Here we focus on the different lags and rolling means used for each appliance, as well as other features specific to each appliance.

 ### 1. Washing machine